jerrodtdouglas/data_breach_anaylsis/README.md

 ## 📁 Files Included

-- `final_project_completed.qmd`: The Quarto document containing code and narrative
+- `Exploratory Data Analysis of U.S. Data Breaches.qmd`: The Quarto document containing code and narrative
-- `final_project_completed.html`: Rendered HTML output for easy review
+- `Exploratory Data Analysis of U.S. Data Breaches.html`: Rendered HTML output for easy review
 - `README.md`: This file

 > ❗ **Note**: The dataset used for this project is not included due to licensing restrictions from the Privacy Rights Clearinghouse.